El Universal (Caracas)

-El Universal is a major Venezuelan newspaper, headquartered in Caracas.
-El Universal is part of the Latin American Newspaper Association (Spanish, Periodicals Associates Latin-Americans), an organization of leading newspapers in Latin America.
-Its main rival is El Nacional.
+El Universal is a Venezuelan newspaper, headquartered in Caracas.
+El Universal is part of the Latin American Newspaper Association (Spanish, Periódicos Asociados Latinoamericanos).
 The newspaper does not disclose circulation figures.

 History

 El Universal was founded in April 1909 in Caracas by the Venezuelan poet Andrés Mata and his friend Andrés Vigas, being the oldest of current Venezuelan newspapers.
+From its early years in Caracas, the publication sought to provide national and international news coverage and commentary on political and cultural developments.
+Over the course of the twentieth century, the newspaper expanded its reporting staff and modernized its printing infrastructure, helping it become one of the country's most widely recognized daily newspapers.

 20th century

 Its first headquarters were located in a house between the corners of Sociedad and San Francisco de Caracas, where Daniel Aramburu's printing press worked.
 The first issue, which came out that same day, was published on Marinoni machines of French origin.
 The editors of this first issue were Rafael Silva in the chronicle, Francisco López Moreno and Santiago Caldera in the distribution, Luis Correa who served as chronicler, Pedro Bocca as office manager, Luis Alberto Ascanio as depositor, Miguel Ángel Ibarra as a proofreader, and Federico Webber as press writer.
 The format of this first issue was broadsheet, and had four pages in six columns.
 Six months later, the newspaper moved to an old building located between Sociedad and Gradillas streets.

 In January 1910, the first photographs of the newspaper were published, one by Juan Vicente Gómez and another of a troop in the Plaza Bolívar in Caracas, which Guerra Toro took.
 That same year, an electric blackboard indicated to the public the topics that would be reported the following day.
 The following year, a Duplex machine was acquired for editing, increasing its edition to eight pages.
 In 1914 he signed agreements with international news agencies such as the United Press International, Reuters and Associated Press, becoming the first Venezuelan newspaper to do so.

 In 1922 the newspaper modernized its equipment, published the first economic notice, and incorporated Luis Teófilo Núñez into the company's administration.
 As of October 24, 1929, it incorporated "La Página de los Jueves" and "El Deporte Nacional", the first fixed spaces of the newspaper.
 On December 17, 1930, the first rotary printing press in the country was installed, Ludlow brand, with which the newspaper began to be printed, on the memorial day of the centenary of the death of Simón Bolívar.
 The edition of the newspaper would increase to 18 pages, to seven columns.
 In 1932 he acquired a HOE press, with a capacity of 32 pages.